danielglista/Alumni-Database/README.md

 ![Home Page Image](/images/home.PNG)

-This website was created to help the professors and factulty of Mary Washington organize and maintain their alumni list.
-It serves both alumni, who wish to be including in UMW's alumni list as well as faculty, who can access an administrator dashboard to manage the database.
-This website was built as part of a university project where students met with professors to create specific apps to fufil their goals.
+This website was created to help the professors and faculty of Mary Washington organize and maintain their alumni list.
+It serves both alumni, who wish to be included in UMW's alumni list as well as faculty, who can access an administrator dashboard to manage the database.
+This website was built as part of a university project where students met with professors to create specific apps to fulfill their goals.
 I met with several UMW professors to gather requirements and stayed connected with them throughout the development process.

 ## Frameworks